yangjoanne216/tripManagement/ProgrammingRules.md

 # Part I: 3 types BDD
-### (!!!!just for rules of programming, and the real code for creating BDD is in the branche EditDataBaseScripts)
+### (!!!!just for rules of programming, and the real code for creating BDD is in the branche edit-database-scripts)
 ## I. The 4 MongoDB collections:

 1. Collection city